Pursuit of a Discriminative Representation for Multiple Subspaces via Sequential Games: Multiple-Subspace Pursuit via the CTRL Framework

 As the theorem indicates, the earlier check-list of desired quantitative properties can be achieved by CTRL-MSP.
 That is, CTRL-MSP provably learns injective and discriminative representations of multiple-subspace structure.

 For the special case \(k = 1\), where we are learning a single-subspace structure, it is possible to change the utility functions and function classes of CTRL-MSP, to learn a \textit{different} set of properties that more closely mirrors PCA.
-In particular, a Stackelberg equilibrium encoder \(f_{\star}\) of this modified game does not render the covariance of \(f(\X_{1})\) nearly-isotropic; it instead is an \(\ell^{2}\)-isometry on \(\S_{1}\), which ensures well-behaved injectivity.
+In particular, a Stackelberg equilibrium encoder \(f_{\star}\) of this modified game does not render the covariance of \(f(\X_{1})\) nearly-isotropic; it instead is an explicit \(\ell^{2}\)-isometry on \(\S_{1}\), which ensures well-behaved injectivity.
 The details are left to \Cref{sec:ctrl_ssp}.

 We now discuss an implication of the CTRL-MSP method.
-The original problem statement of learning discriminative representations for multiple subspace structure may be solved directly via orthogonalizing the representations of multiple PCAs.
-However, CTRL-MSP provides an alternative approach: simultaneously learning and representing the subspaces via a modern representation learning toolkit.
+The original problem statement of learning discriminative representations for multiple subspace structure may be solved directly via orthogonalizing the representations produced by using PCA on each data subspace.
+This solution is a discrete and ad-hoc procedure that is far divorced from modern representation learning.
+However, CTRL-MSP provides an alternative approach: simultaneously learning and representing the subspaces via the modern representation learning toolkit within a continuous optimization framework.
 This gives a unifying perspective on classical and modern representation learning, by showing that classical methods can be viewed as \textit{special cases} of modern methods, and that they may be formulated to learn the same types of representations.
-A major benefit (discussed further in Section \ref{sec:generalization}) is that the new formulation can be readily generalized to much broader families of structures, beyond subspaces to submanifolds, as compelling empirical evidence in \citep{LDR} demonstrates.
+A major benefit (discussed further in \Cref{sec:generalization,sec:experiments}) is that the new formulation computationally can be generalized to much broader families of structures, beyond subspaces to submanifolds, as compelling empirical evidence from \cite{LDR} demonstrates.